travis-ci/docs-travis-ci-com/user/reference/overview.md

 In other cases you may find your job rerouted to the default Linux queue in Google Cloud.
 The support for larger instances of arm64 Graviton2 is on the way.

-Please note, that usage of VM instance sizes requires some credits being available in user account.
+Please note, that the usage of VM instance sizes requires some credits to be available in the user's account.
 Read more in our [billing overview](/user/billing-overview/).

 Each tier of instance size delivers more vCPU and RAM resources available at your discretion.
 The default one is 'medium', which is mapped to any basic instance in our infrastructure providers, usually being 2vCPU and around 4 or 8 GB of RAM.
 One does not need to call it out explicitly, the 'medium' is assigned automatically to your build job.